Knowledge Base > Cover CLI > Runtime environment

 This page outlines how to set particular parameters required by your application using JVM environment variables, project environment variables or system properties.

-If your project requires any special options to the JVM to run, these can be passed to DCover using the
+If your project requires any particular JVM options to, these can be passed to Cover using the

 set JVM_ARGS="-Duser_id=Sue -Duser_auth_token=1234" dcover.bat create

 JVM_ARGS environment variable can also be used for memory management.